EMF EMI Surveys / RF Radiation Measurement Commercial / Industrial EMF Inspection & FAQ Reference Page

 This is an understandable point of confusion.
 The difference is that the ELF fields are artificially produced AC (alternating current) fields such as 50 Hz / 60 Hz which have a frequency / phase component to them.

 The Earth’s magnetic field on the other hand is DC , (static) not AC .
 This is for the most part a non-varying or very slowly varying (quasi-static) field in amplitude, but there is no real frequency component associated.
 Different organisms react differently in either more intense, or greatly decreased DC earth fields.
-Some are not particularly affected and others experience significant physiological / biochemical shifts. (it is believed to be crucial to native “instincts” for such things as navigation)
+Some are not particularly affected and others experience significant physiological / biochemical shifts. (it is believed to be crucial to native “directional instincts” for animals for navigation)

 Q. Can magnets (DC magnetic fields) heal or help in some way?